Cheap Flights from Dallas to Cancun

 Beyond the Hotel Zone, explore ancient Mayan ruins like Chichén Itzá, a stark contrast to Dallas's urban landscape, easily accessible from Cancun.

-Visa & Entry Information
+Visa & Entry Requirements — Cancun

-Requirement: No visa required for US citizens
+No visa required for US citizens

 US citizens can visit Mexico for up to 180 days without a visa for tourism.
 You'll receive a Forma Migratoria Múltiple (FMM) tourist card, either electronically before travel or on arrival.
 Your passport must be valid for the duration of your stay.
 No COVID-19 vaccination or testing requirements as of 2026.

-- Currency: Mexican Peso (MXN)
+| Currency | Mexican Peso (MXN) |

-- Timezone: Eastern Standard Time (EST / UTC-5)
+| Timezone | Eastern Standard Time (EST / UTC-5) |

-Frequently Asked Questions
+Frequently Asked Questions — Dallas to Cancun Flights

 - What's the typical flight time from Dallas to Cancun?